BoltsFramework/Bolts-Android/Readme.md

   // An intent filter in your AndroidManifest.xml has probably already filtered by path
   // to some extent.

-  // Use the target URL from the App Link to locate content Uri targetUrl = AppLinks.getTargetUrl(getIntent());
+  // Use the target URL from the App Link to locate content.
+  Uri targetUrl = AppLinks.getTargetUrl(getIntent());
   String profileName = targetUrl.getLastPathSegment();

-  // You can also check the query string easily
+  // You can also check the query string easily.
   String query = targetUrl.getQueryParameter("query");

   // Apps that have existing deep-linking support and map their App Links to existing
-  // deep-linking functionality may instead want to perform these operations on the original data
+  // deep-linking functionality may instead want to perform these operations on the original
-  // URL
+  // data URL.
   String profileName = getIntent().getData().getLastPathSegment();

-  // You can also check the query string easily
+  // You can also check the query string easily.
   String query = getIntent().getData().getQueryParameter("query");

-  // Apps can easily check the Extras and App Link data from the App Link as well String fbAccessToken = AppLinks.getAppLinkExtras("fb_access_token");
+  // Apps can easily check the Extras and App Link data from the App Link as well.
+  String fbAccessToken = AppLinks.getAppLinkExtras("fb_access_token");
   String refererData = AppLinks.getAppLinkExtras("referer");
 }